 A local support group for Route 91 survivors and family member meets the first Tuesday of the month, 5:30 p.m. to 7 p.m., at the Nathan Adelson Hospice Center for Compassionate Care, 4131 Swenson St. Mental health experts say support groups can be helpful for people who are dealing with mass violence because they offer a safe environment for talking about shared experiences and emotions.
-Survivors are encouraged to contact the Resiliency Center if they have interest in participating in a support group or in receiving individual therapy.
-The center's staff also will work to connect 1 October survivors here or in other locations with therapists in their communities.
+Survivors are encouraged to contact the Resiliency Center if they have interest in participating in a support group in the local area or elsewhere.
+The center's staff will work to connect 1 October survivors here or in other locations with support groups in their communities.
 A list of coping tips available on the Resiliency Center's website may be helpful to those who affected by the shootings.
 Suggestions include:

 - Reach out for help.
 Feelings of sadness, anger, anxiety and depression are common after a traumatic event.
 When you feel distressed, don't be alone.
 Talk to someone who is understanding and cares about you including a friend, family member, pastor or therapist.
-After hours on weekends or holidays, call the national Disaster Distress Helpline at 1-800-985-5990 to talk with a trained crisis counselor.
-Bridge Counseling also has local therapists available by phone 24/7.
-Its phone number is: (702) 474-6450. - Seek Counseling.
+After hours on weekends or holidays, call the national Disaster Distress Helpline at 1-800-985-5990 to talk with a trained crisis counselor. - Seek Counseling.
 If you are struggling with memories, flashbacks or reminders of the violent event, counseling can offer some coping strategies.
 It's not uncommon for survivors of mass violence to seek out counseling months or even years after an event. - Stay in your normal routine as much as possible.
 Even if you don't feel like it, go back to work, to school and try to carry on with your usual chores.
 It will help to reduce stress if you continue doing the things you would normally do every day.
 Anniversaries and special events like holidays or birthdays may be particularly difficult, especially for those who lost a loved one.
 To cope plan to be with people who care about you and plan an activity together.